zanreal-labs/legal/en/trademark.md

 ---
 title: Trademark Policy
-description: ZANREAL Labs respects the intellectual property rights of others and expects its users to do the same.
+description: ZanReal Labs respects the intellectual property rights of others and expects its users to do the same.
 ---

 ## What is a Trademark Policy violation?